ultralytics/yolov5/utils/loggers/comet/README.md

 There are two ways to configure Comet with YOLOv5.

-You can either set your credentials through enviroment variables
+You can either set your credentials through environment variables

 **Environment Variables**